andrascii/formatter/README.md

 # formatter
-A simple utility to prepend '#include "stdafx.h"' file to special files in specified directories
+A simple utility to prepend #include "stdafx.h" file to special files in specified directories